 To reduce cost when experimenting with a new line, purchase only enough line to fill a reel or two.
 If during your testing the new line proves superior, consider making your next purchase a bulk spool.
 Line usually costs considerably less per yard when purchased in bulk, and over time, percentage of line lost to spool remainder is considerably less with a bulk spool, than with multiple smaller spools.

 Power Pro Super Braided Fishing Line

 Power Pro is a quality fishing line made in the U.S.A., and readily available in many Alaska tackle shops.
-After using different strengths of Power Pro line, I recommend 30 lb. or 40 lb.
+After using different strengths of Power Pro line, I recommend 40 lb.
 Power Pro for spin fishing for salmon in Alaska rivers.
 Salmon anglers fishing with baitcasting reels often select even heavier line.